sav-che/TL-2/Authors/Freyn, Josef (József, Joseph) Franz (František) {std. Freyn} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 5](https://www.biodiversitylibrary.org/item/103832#page/17/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 5](https://www.biodiversitylibrary.org/page/33258521) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Freyn, Josef Franz {std.
 Freyn}|first entry]] for this author

 ### Author

-\* Freyn, Josef \[József, Joseph\] Franz \[František\] (1845-1903), Austrian civil engineer and amateur botanist, born 7 Dec 1845 in Prague (now Czech Republic), where he attended gymnasium 1856-1862 and became interested in botany, attended technical high school, Prague 1862-1865, engineering school, Vienna 1865-1867, employed in the construction of railways in Hungary and studied the Hungarian flora, later employed in Istria 1874-1878, returned to Bohemia 1878 and then Prague 1881 where he owned a construction business, died 16 Jan 1903 in Prag-Smichow. (*Freyn*).
+\* Freyn, Josef \[József, Joseph\] Franz \[František\] (1845-1903), Austrian civil engineer and amateur botanist, born 7 Dec 1845 in Prague (now Czech Republic), where he attended gymnasium 1856-1862 and became interested in botany, attended technical high school, Prague 1862-1865, engineering school, Vienna 1865-1867, employed in the construction of railways in Hungary and studied the Hungarian flora, later employed in Istria 1874-1878, returned to Bohemia 1878 and then Prague 1881 where he owned a construction business, died 16 Jan 1903 in Prag-Smichow.
+**Abbreviated name**: *Freyn*

 #### Herbaria and types